noussaiba2004/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 > 📸 **Host Integration:** `kaliconfig4.png`

 ### 3. Internal IP Configuration
-Inside the Kali OS, the network interface was configured to maintain a persistent static IP, ensuring reliable connectivity to the gateway[cite: 2].
+Inside the Kali OS, the network interface was configured to maintain a persistent static IP, ensuring reliable connectivity to the gateway.
 * **IP Address:** `10.0.0.2`
 * **Netmask:** `24`
 * **Gateway:** `10.0.0.1`